TourTrak/devcycle-mobile-app/README.md

   super.setIntegerProperty("splashscreen", R.drawable.splash);

 ###Config File
-In the config.json, you can specify the following parameters:
+In the config.json, you can specify the following parameters shown below.
+Please note that all timestamps are in unix time (seconds since epoch) for the GMT timezone, as we are timezone agnostic.
+Make sure you convert your tour time to GMT time, before converting that to the unix timestamp.

 * app name : name of the app
 * dcs_url : the url to the data collection server
 * tour_id : the tour id
-* tour_start_time : the unix timestamp of the tour start time ( when automatic tracking starts: secs since epoch)
+* tour_start_time : the unix timestamp of the tour start time ( when automatic tracking starts: secs since epoch GMT time)
-* tour_end_time : the unix timestamp of the tour end time ( when tracking should end: secs since epoch)
+* tour_end_time : the unix timestamp of the tour end time ( when tracking should end: secs since epoch GMT time)
 * reg_retry_init : if registration fails, how often it should retry for the next 10 tries (in seconds)
 * reg_retry_after : if registration is still failing after 10 tries, how often it should retry (in seconds)

 ###Application Status

-Still in development; no stable versions yet.
+In BETA testing.
+Currently, tracking automatically slated to start Thursday, April the 3rd starting at 6am and going to 6pm EASTERN.